PrabakaranGroup/nORFs-HARs-and-TEs/README.md

 # nORFs, HARs and TEs
-Instructions, R code, input files and supplementary data for a project studying regulation of nORF transcript expression in brain disorders.
+Instructions, R code, selected input files and supplementary data for a project studying regulation of nORF transcript expression in brain disorders.

 The latest version of R is available at: https://cran.r-project.org/.
 It may be helpful to use RStudio, which is available at: https://rstudio.com/